kubeslice/kubeslice-controller/README.md

 ## Building and Deploying a KubeSlice Controller on a Kind Cluster

-See our documentation on [installing the KubeSlice Controller on a Kind Cluster](https://kubeslice.io/documentation/open-source/0.5.0/tutorials/kind-install-kubeslice-controller).
+See our documentation on [installing the KubeSlice Controller on a kind cluster](https://kubeslice.io/documentation/open-source/0.5.0/tutorials/kind-install-kubeslice-controller).

 ### Prerequisites